Cerro Gordo Mines: Buildings

-Underwood broke ground and commenced to rebuilding The American Hotel in 2022.

 In popular culture

 Remi Nadeau, a descendant of the family involved with the transport of ingots from Cerro Gordo across Owens Lake and by mule train to Los Angeles, has written books and articles on the period.

-In 2013, an episode in the series Artbound entitled "Agh20: Silver and Water" features Cerro Gordo's role as a source of silver for the nascent film industry in California.
+In 2013, an episode in the series Artbound entitled "Agh20: Silver and Water" featured Cerro Gordo's role as a source of silver for the nascent film industry in California.

 Cerro Gordo, the Belshaw House, and the Inyo Mine are featured in the season 19 episode of Ghost Adventures titled "Cerro Gordo Ghost Town", which aired in 2019 on the Travel Channel.

 In 2020, one of the town's owners, Brent Underwood, started a YouTube channel chronicling his intended development of the town into a functioning tourist destination and his exploration of mine tunnels.

-In 2021, it was revealed the previous owners had sold the mining claims of the nearby area to K2 Gold Corp.
-There are plans to start a cyanide opencast mine using cyanide in the adjacent Conglomerate Mesa Formation area.
+In 2024, he released his book "Ghost Town Living," about the challenges and isolation of residing in the ghost town for four years.

+In 2025, Cerro Gordo and its mines were featured in an episode of the Dropout.TV series "Game Changer", season 7 episode 1, "One Year Later".
+Contestants on the show were given a prompt to complete by show host Sam Reich, asking "Who can bring the Sam standee to the most remote location?"
+Comedian and gameshow contestant Jacob Wysocki delivered his version of the cardboard cutout of Sam to Cerro Gordo, meeting with Brent Underwood in a travelogue-style bit.
+Underwood assisted Wysocki in sending the Sam cutout down into the mines in an attempt to place it in "the most remote location" as required.